-If you are looking for a monocular for hunting, tactical use, or to play airsoft, you need one that can be attached to a helmet or a HALO mounting system.
+If you are looking for a night vision monocular for hunting, tactical use, or to play airsoft, you need one that can be attached to a helmet or a HALO mounting system.

 This allows you to use both hands or keep them on your weapon.
 It enables you to navigate the night with ease while utilizing your night vision device.
-When paired with an IR laser, they make it easy to take a target down.
+When paired with an IR laser, they make it easy to take down a target.

 Observation and Surveillance

-If you intend to use these systems to observe an area or target, the ability for the monocular to be attached to a tripod is beneficial.
-This is a serious consideration especially for long term viewing, as holding it can become bothersome quickly.
+If you intend to use these systems to observe an area or target, it’s beneficial to be able to attach the monocular to a tripod.
+This is a serious consideration for any long-term viewing, as holding the device can quickly become bothersome.